The Battle of Fulford ... at York Racecourse

 Figure 2: David Cooke’s battle scenario

-Figure 3: Traditional battlefield at modern Fulford with relief regressed to 1066
+Figure 3: Traditional battlefield at modern Fulford with Margary 28c and relief regressed to 1066

-One kilometre north, around the barracks, is a better fit for the contemporary account descriptions with relatively narrow ings and Walmgate Stray bordering the eastern side of the battlefield.
-But there is still no ditch, and it is implausible that the English would have marched over the moraine ridge and then down into the plain.
-They would clearly have made their shield wall on top of the ridge, near the modern cemetery, leading to a different battle.
+One kilometre north of the traditional battlefield, around the modern barracks (B), the terrain is a better fit for the contemporary account battlefield descriptions with relatively narrow ings and Walmgate Stray immediately east.
+But there is still no ditch, and it is implausible that the English would have marched over the moraine ridge and then down onto the flood plain.
+They would clearly have made their shield wall on top of the ridge, near the modern cemetery (C).
+But if the English were at the modern cemetery, the battle would not have been anything like that described in the contemporary accounts.

 The new orthodox battlefield